-Exxon: 3Q Earnings Snapshot
+Exxon 3Q profit surges on higher energy prices

-IRVING, Texas (AP) — Exxon Mobil Corp. on Friday reported third-quarter profit of $6.24 billion.
+NEW YORK (AP) — Exxon Mobil Corp.’s third-quarter profit surged 57 percent, driven by higher energy prices.

+The price of benchmark international crude is up about 11 percent from a year ago.
+That helped offset a 2 percent decline in oil production.
+Natural gas volumes also decreased.

-The Irving, Texas-based company said it had profit of $1.46 per share.
+The Irving, Texas-based company earned $6.24 billion, or $1.46 per share, topping Wall Street expectations.

-The results topped Wall Street expectations, but Exxon does not adjust its reported results based on one-time events such as asset sales.
+Exxon does not adjust its reported results based on one-time events such as asset sales.
 The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of $1.21 per share.

-The oil and natural gas company posted revenue of $76.61 billion in the period, also surpassing Street forecasts.
-Three analysts surveyed by Zacks expected $72.45 billion.

 Most Read Business Stories